How Often Do Motor Vehicle Accidents Lead To Injury?

 Should I Hire A Lawyer After Getting Injured In A Motor Vehicle Accident?

-• Economic expenses include current and future medical bills and car repairs or replacements.
+• Current and future medical bills and car repairs or replacements.

 • Loss of income from time missed at work and diminished earning capacity due to disability.